yasenstar/python/GUI_Python/README.md

 # Create Graphical User Interfaces with Python

-Author: Laura Sach, Marting O'Hanlon
+Author: Laura Sach, Martin O'Hanlon

 This repo aim to learn the book about GUI in Python with practicing!